AShiningRay/CComp/README.md

 # TurboJeeJio
-TurboJeeJio - A simple C Compiler using LEX and YACC
+TurboJeeJio - A simple C Compiler using Lex and Bison

 ## Building the compiler